mercurywave/hefe/help/function.md

 range(0,4,-2) // [4,2,0]

+### parseJson
+Takes a string containing JSON and parses it into a map or array, depending on the contents.

 ### sortBy
 This subroutine takes an array.
 For each element, you give the element a score via the inner scope, and the final output will be sorted by the score you gave it.
 Higher scores will sort to a higher index.